dfinson/apifi/README.md

 }
 ```
-The final step is to pass the corresponding class type token as an argument to the `@ApiLevelMetaOperations` annotation on `Person`:
+The final step is to pass the corresponding class type token as an argument to the `@ApiHooksAndCustomResolvers` annotation on `Person`:
 ```
 @Entity
-@ApiLevelMetaOperations(PersonMetaOperations.class)
+@ApiHooksAndCustomResolvers(PersonMetaOperations.class)
 public class Person{
     @Id
     private String id = UUID.randomUUID().toString();